-A Notice of Meeting and accompanying Explanatory Memorandum on proposed resolutions is provided to securityholders well in advance of any meeting of securityholders, is published on GPT's website, and lodged with the ASX.
+A Notice of Meeting and accompanying Explanatory Memorandum on proposed resolutions is provided to securityholders in advance of any meeting of securityholders, is published on GPT's website, and lodged with the ASX.

-Securityholders who are not able to attend GPT's Annual General Meeting are able to vote by proxy in accordance with the Corporations Act 2001 (Cth) and to also view the Annual General Meeting by webcast.
-Additionally, the Chairman's and Chief Executive Officer's address is announced to the ASX prior to the Annual General Meeting.
+Securityholders who are not able to attend GPT's AGM are able to vote by proxy in accordance with the Corporations Act 2001 (Cth) and to also view the AGM by webcast.
+Additionally, the Chairman's and Chief Executive Officer's address is announced to the ASX prior to the AGM